JDub323/JohnsPianoAudioAI/README.md

 ## 📀 Corpus Generation
 The corpus is built from the [**MAESTRO dataset**](https://magenta.tensorflow.org/datasets/maestro), which contains paired piano audio and MIDI files.

-- **Data Augmentation**: Applied audio transformations inspired by the augmentation pipeline in [Audio-AMT](https://github.com/bytedance/audio-amt).
+- **Data Augmentation**: Applied audio transformations inspired by the augmentation pipeline in [Audio-AMT](https://ieeexplore.ieee.org/document/10715008).
-- **Spectrogram Options**: Supports either:
-  - Log-Mel spectrograms
-  - Constant-Q Transform (CQT) spectrograms
-- This setup ensures flexibility for experimenting with different input representations.

 ---